tsshadow/ultrasonic/.gitlab/merge_request_templates/Default.md

 ----------------------------------------------------------------------------

+- [ ] I have opened an issue where I discuss the change I wish to make.
 - [ ] I ran `./gradlew -Pqc ktlintCheck`, `./gradlew -Pqc detekt` and `./gradlew :ultrasonic:lintRelease` and no problems found.
 See [CONTRIBUTING](CONTRIBUTING.md) for further information.